Common types of fraud

 • Smishing: text message (SMS)

 These emails, phone calls, and text messages can be quite convincing, even linking to fake websites that look identical to the real organization's website.
-All three are types of authorized push payment (APP) fraud.
+All three are common methods used to commit authorized push payment (APP) fraud.

 How can you prevent phishing, vishing, and smishing fraud?